 Loan Exit Counseling is required for all students that have graduated, withdrawn, or at some point enrolled in less than 6 credit hours (half-time).
 Exit Counseling provides information to students on your rights and responsibilities as a student loan borrower.
 You will also learn useful tips to help you manage your loans and prevent loan delinquency or loan default.
 You can complete your Exit Counseling session and get information on managing repayment at StudentLoans.gov.
 If you decide to withdraw from PNC and you have received Federal or State financial aid, including loans, it is very important to let the Financial Aid Office know.

-Learn more about different types of Federal Loans by clicking on the links below.
+Additional information about different types of Federal Loans

 Get step by step directions for accepting loans, completing your MPN, completing Loan Entrance Counseling and other things by clicking on Tutorials.